What I Watched: 2025

 According to my list I’d already seen this but I didn’t remember anything from this.
 A rerun in the theatre gave me the opportunity to watch it properly.
 Great screenplay, very tense while also very funny — but because it’s so tense and the stakes are so personal, you almost feel guilty for laughing.

 While I can admire the acting and the screenplay, I’m also a bit confused for all the accolades this movie has received.
-Probably because it’s very hard for me to imagine the impact the movie made almost 50 years ago. - X-Men, season 4: There’s some good stuff here, including two multi-part time-travel stories, multiple parent-children tales, a lot of Wolverine backstory, and the introduction of one of my favourites, Nightcrawler.
+Probably because it’s very hard for me to imagine the impact the movie made almost 50 years ago. - X-Men, Season 4: There’s some good stuff here, including two multi-part time-travel stories, multiple parent-children tales, a lot of Wolverine backstory, and the introduction of one of my favourites, Nightcrawler.
 If you liked the previous seasons, you’ll like this one, too.

 -